 About the content

 This blog is about the history of ice skating, loosely interpreted.
 See Aims & scope.
+You can find posts by category or by searching.

 About the author: Bev Thurber, PhD